tjoskar/ng-lazyload-image/CONTRIBUTING.md

 ## Bugs 🐞

 When you submit a bugreport make sure to include what version of Angular and ng-lazyload-image you are using.
 Also include what browser the bug occurs in (if relevant), also include what version of `npm` and `node` you are using (if relevant).
 Make it clear if you are using ng-lazyload-image with some other library (or framework) like ionc or material design.
+Also state if you are using any custom hooks.

 Please try to describe the issue as detailed as possible.
 If possible, create a simple git repo or provide project on stackblitz or code sandbox to reproduce the bug.
 You can fork this one: https://stackblitz.com/edit/angular-8-lazyload-image-intersection-observer